zdravkov/kendo-docs/getting-started/web/scheduler/overview.md

 The `kendo.data.SchedulerEvent` object has the following fields:

-* description `String` - the free test description of the scheduler event.
+* description `String` - the text description of the scheduler event.
 * end `Date` - the date at which the event ends.
 * id `Number` - the unique identifier of the scheduler event.
 Events whose `id` is not set are considered as "new".
 * isAllDay `Boolean` - if the event is "all day" or not.